Products

 But look:

-The New State Pension calculation might not be as straightforward if you’ve accrued NI contributions or credits from the pre-2016 system.
+The new State Pension calculation might not be as straightforward if you’ve accrued NI contributions or credits from the pre-2016 system.

-The first step is to arrive at the Starting Amount for your New State Pension, which is done by considering your pre-2016 contributions.
+The first step is to arrive at the Starting Amount for your new State Pension, which is done by considering your pre-2016 contributions.
+The Starting Amount is the higher of:

-The sum you would receive had the New pension rule been in place when you began working.
+• The sum you would receive had the New pension rule been in place when you began working.

-This Starting Amount will affect your New State Pension amount as follows:
+This Starting Amount will affect your new State Pension amount as follows:

-If your Starting Amount is lower than the full amount of the new State Pension, you could build up your State Pension amount by accruing NI contributions and NI credit from 6 April 2016 till you reach the full new State Pension amount or the State Pension age (whichever happens first).
+• If your Starting Amount is lower than the full amount of the new State Pension, you could build up your State Pension amount by accruing NI contributions and NI credits from 6 April 2016 till you reach the full new State Pension amount or the State Pension age (whichever happens first).

-The government increases the State Pension annually to ensure it doesn’t lose its value due to inflation.
+The government increases the State Pension entitlement annually to ensure it doesn’t lose its value due to inflation.
 It considers the highest of the three separate measures of inflation (‘triple lock’) — average earnings (in Great Britain), cost of living (Consumer Price Index), and flat 2.5% rise — to set the increase.

-You can get an amount higher than the full State Pension under three scenarios:
+Pensioners can get an amount higher than the full State Pension under three scenarios:

-If you inherit the pension of your spouse or civil partner.
+• If you inherit the pension of your spouse or civil partner.

 What’s more?